UltraEngine/tableplusplus/README.md

 This is useful for dynamic application settings and user-defined settings added by script.

+Only data that can be written to JSON is supported.

 The Lua ipairs() function currently does not work on C++ tables.

 ## License